StackMCP

 Sentry MCP -- Java Stack Traces Without the Noise

-Eight tools for querying recent errors, viewing error details with full stack traces and breadcrumbs, analyzing performance data, listing and managing issues, and checking error frequency and affected user counts.
+Eight tools for querying recent errors, viewing error details with full stack traces and breadcrumbs, analyzing performance data, listing and managing issues, and checking error frequency.
+Sentry captures HTTP request details, SQL queries, and timing for each operation, letting the assistant reconstruct the complete request lifecycle.

 Configuration